City Hall Annex is open to public

 - Trash sales tax - 8.25-percent sales tax applied to trash service charges.

 - Water usage fees - determined by two factors: how much water a customer uses and what drought level the city is under.
-The water rate structure is tiered; as a customer uses more water, he pays a higher rate.
-Those tiers compress more when San Angelo is in Drought Level 1, 2 or 3; the higher the drought level, the quicker the customer reaches the next tier.
+The water rate structure is tiered; as a customer uses more water, they pay a higher rate.

 Water customers who live outside the city limits pay 1.5 times the rate paid by city dwellers.
 Water usage is billed in 1,000-gallon increments.
 If a new customer uses 1,500 gallons of water the first month, charges are for 1,000 gallons that month.
 The remaining 500-gallon balance rolls forward until it reaches a 1,000-gallon increment.
 If the following month the customer used 1,500 gallons, the charge is for 2,000 gallons of usage.
 For each 1,000 gallons billed, 95 cents is allocated to the water capital improvement fund.
 Each mailed bill includes a memo box noting the amount dedicated to water and sewer capital projects.